-• Condo ZOLLO II • in a quaint Carpathian village
+• Studio ZOLLO II • at the Carpathian Mountains

-New holiday apartment at the hillside in an absolutely peaceful spot.
-Located at the edge of the shepherd's village of Vale, where the only through traffic consists of one or two horse carts bringing in the hay from the nearby hills.
-A good place for starting your explorations with the serenity offered by the Romanian countryside.
+New apartment-studio at the hillside in an absolutely peaceful spot.
+Located in an absolutely peaceful spot on the edge of the shepherds village of Vale, where the only through traffic consists of one or two horse carts bringing in the hay from the nearby hills.
+A good place to start your explorations into the serenity of the Romanian countryside.

-The village of Vale is nestled between the wooded mountains overlooking the Transylvanian plain.
-On the one hand, far away from the pulse of time, on the other hand just around the corner of Sibiu, the European Capital of Culture 2007.
-Leaving the property behind, you already find yourself on the way up to the mountain meadows with their unique flora and fauna.
-So take a break and treat yourself a place, where unspoiled nature meets traditions and the breath of the past.
+The village is nestled between the wooded mountains overlooking the Transylvanian plain.
+No through traffic, in an absolutely peaceful spot, surrounded by healthy mixed forest.
+Leaving the house behind you already find yourself on your way up to the mountain meadows with their unique flora and fauna in Europe.
+So take a break and treat yourself to a place where unspoiled nature meets the breath of the past and traditions.

-The apartment (28 sqm) is located on the ground floor of the main house Casa Zollo, and features a separate entrance, private terrace, kitchen and bathroom.
-You may expect custom-made furnishings, exceptional cleanliness, and reassuring views of the valley and the forested mountains.
+The studio (28 sqm) is situated on the ground floor of the main house, and features a private entrance as well as its own terrace, kitchen, and a bathroom.
+Expect custom-made furnishings, exceptional cleanliness, and relaxing views of the valley and the forested mountains.

-Furnishings include oak parquet, a double bed, TV set (international channels), WiFi Internet access and plants.
-The kitchenette is fully equipped for self-catering with a fridge, gas stove, coffee machine, toaster, kettle, spices and more.
+Furnishings include an oak parquet, a double bed, TV set with (international channels, Wi-Fi internet access, and plants.
+The kitchenette is fully equipped for self-catering with a fridge, gas stove, coffee maker, and espresso machine, as well as a toaster, kettle, spices, and more.
 On request, we provide you with breakfast, traditional menus or farm products from the village.

-The separate bathroom is equipped with a shower, washstand, toilet and washer.
+The separate bathroom is equipped with a shower, washstand, toilet, and washing machine.

-The interior is new and of good quality, including sanitary instalation, kitchen utensils, linen and mattress.
+The entire interior was chosen with care and is of high quality, including the sanitary installation, kitchen utensils, linen, and mattress.
 All the furniture, doors and windows were made to measure.
-On arrival you will find the bed freshly made.
-Towels, soap, shower gel and Wi-Fi Internet access are provided, and an extra bed is available.
+On arrival you'll find the bed freshly made, with towels, soap and shower gel provided.

 The solar-assisted central heating is powered by a gas heater.
-Alternatively, an electrical infrared panel can be switched on at no additional costs for you.
+Alternatively, three electrical infrared panel can be switched on at no additional costs for you.

-From the spacious terrace (21 sqm) you can look out onto the lush green of the wooded mountain slopes or past the fruit trees down into the valley.
+From the spacious terrace (21 sqm) you can look out onto the lush green of the wooded mountain slopes, or past the fruit trees down into the valley.
 A staircase leads to the fenced garden adjacent to the surrounding hills.
-Here you can relax on a covered patio, roast your steak on the stonewalled barbecue or enjoy the evening at an open fire, proposing a toast to the awaking crickets.
-Maybe you just sit down under an apple tree, listen to the birds and let the thoughts drift by.
+Here you can relax on a covered terrace, grill your steak on the stonewalled barbecue, or enjoy the evening by an open fire, proposing a toast to the awakening crickets.
+Maybe you'll just sit down under an apple tree, listen to the birds, and let your thoughts drift …

 • Studio with double bed, kitchenette and bathroom with washer.